mackenziekbrooks/dci102-f18-humanities-data/Unit 1/unit1_methodology.md

 As you might imagine, this type of analysis is useful for determining public opinion - be it a brand, political message, or something else that is hashtag-able.

 [Visualizing Twitter Sentiment](https://www.csc.ncsu.edu/faculty/healey/tweet_viz/) is a great way to see what sentiment analysis looks like in action.
 Try #wlu20 to see how the first-years are feeling.

+### Classification and named entity recognition
+A method for extracting "named entities" or proper nouns in a document.
+Useful for identifying the names of people, places, organizations.

 ## Tools